nelson-ds/UniversityBias/README.md

 # UniversityBias

-## A. Motivation
+## Motivation
-I am interested in analyzing bias in various University Ranking Systems.
-As part of an independent study with professor Jevin West at the University of Washington, I am using various statistical analysis techniques to identify if and how University Ranking Systems are biased.
-I am using Javascript/D3 to visualize the results.
+I was interested in analyzing bias in various University Ranking Systems.
+As part of an independent study with professor Jevin West at the University of Washington, I used various statistical analysis techniques to identify if and how University Ranking Systems are biased.
+I used Javascript/D3 to visualize the results.

-## B. Data Used
+## Data Used
 For my analysis, I used multiple datasets and spent a significant amount of time cleaning the data, collating the different parts and performing statistical analysis.
 Since I had compiled some of this data for Assignment 2 as well, there is some continuation.
 The datasets I used are –

 * World University Ranking dataset: I obtained this dataset from Kaggle.
 The data gives the university rankings compiled by 3 different institutions – Times Higher Educations (UK), Shanghai Rankings (China), Center for World University Ranking (Saudi Arabia).